Pythack/prime_numbers/README.md

 A program that calculates the prime numbers.

 # Instructions
-Clone the repository ; make sure that they are all in one single folder.
+* Clone the repository
+  * Make sure that they are all in one single folder.

 # Functionality explanation
 The programm will calculate the prime numbers with the previously